 If you're forced to defend your professional reputation, you'll want the best support behind you.

-Our policies include three types of insurance in one designed specifically for exercise professionals combining: professional indemnity insurance, public liability insurance, and product liability insurance.
+Our policies include three types of insurance in one designed specifically for nurses combining: professional indemnity insurance, public liability insurance, and product liability insurance.

 Insurance cover for liability for injury or property damage caused by goods sold or supplied by you.
 This can include cover for clients getting sick or injured from products you provide for example; protein shakers, resistance bands, or other products.